peaugust/covstats-challenge/README.md

 ### Requirements

+Overall:

-Overall: - Setup the app code signing using the certificates stored in 1Password <ADD THE VAULT NAME HERE> Home screen: - Be able to see all fields expected in the design Map screen: - Be able to open the map screen and use the map
+- Setup the app code signing using the certificates stored in 1Password <ADD THE VAULT NAME HERE>

+Home screen:

+- Be able to see all fields expected in the design

+Map screen:

+- Be able to open and use the map screen

 ## Resources